akutschi-archive/dokugo/README.md

 Probably, since this theme is currently optimized for my own personal use.
 Nevertheless, feel free to open tickets for issues or merge requests.
-I am willing to discuss and consider every request.
+I am happy to discuss and consider every request.
 Thank you.

 ## License